The past doesn’t stay in the past—it echoes through how you think, love, and respond today.

 Want to hear more?
 In the video below, I share how I work with childhood trauma and why it’s never “too late” to begin healing.

-I pay close attention to how you show up emotionally, relationally, and even in the therapy room itself.
-We work with the parts of you that have learned to shut down, smile through the pain, or over-function to stay safe.
-If you’ve had therapy before that felt too polite, too vague, or too shallow… you’re in the right place.
+I pay close attention to how you show up emotionally, relationally, and even right here in the therapy room.
+Together, we work with the parts of you that learned to shut down, smile through pain, or over-function to stay safe.

 FAQs